 - 9.1 Developers may wish to apply to this Licensing Authority for provisional statements before entering into a contract to buy or lease property or land to judge whether a development is worth taking forward in light of the need to obtain a premises licence.
-There is no need for the applicant to hold an operating licence in order to apply for a provisional statement. - 9.2 Section 204 of the Act provides for a person to make an application to this Licensing Authority for a provisional statement in respect of premises that he or she: - expects to be constructed; - expects to be altered; or - expects to acquire a right to occupy. - 9.3 The process for considering an application for a provisional statement is the same as that for a premises licence application.
+There is no need for the applicant to hold an operating licence in order to apply for a provisional statement. - 9.2 Section 204 of the Act provides for a person to make an application to this Licensing Authority for a provisional statement in respect of premises that he or she: - expects to be constructed: - expects to be altered; or - expects to acquire a right to occupy. - 9.3 The process for considering an application for a provisional statement is the same as that for a premises licence application.
 The applicant is obliged to give notice of the application in the same way as applying for a premises licence.
 Responsible authorities and interested parties may make representations and there are rights of appeal. - 9.4 In contrast to the premises licence application, the applicant does not have to hold or have applied for an operating licence from the Gambling Commission (except in the case of a track) and they do not have to have a right to occupy the premises in respect of which their provisional application is made. - 9.5 The holder of a provisional statement may then apply for a premises licence once the premises are constructed, altered or acquired.
-This Licensing Authority will be constrained in the matters it can consider when determining the premises licence application, and in terms of representations about premises licence applications that follow the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless: - they concern matters which could not have been addressed at the provisional statement stage, or - they reflect a change in the applicant's circumstances. - 9.6 In addition, this Licensing Authority may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters: - which could not have been raised by objectors at the provisional statement stage; - which in this Licensing Authority's opinion reflect a change in the operator's circumstances; or - where the premises has not been constructed in accordance with the plan submitted with the application.
-This must be a substantial change to the plan and this Licensing Authority notes that it can discuss any concerns it has with the applicant before making a decision. - 9.7 Once an operator has completed a building, the Licensing Authority will be able to consider a premises licence application for it.
-Requiring the building to be complete ensures that the authority can inspect it fully, as can other responsible authorities with inspection rights under Part 15 of the Act.
+This Licensing Authority will be constrained in the matters it can consider when determining the premises licence application, and in terms of representations about premises licence applications that follow the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless:

+- they concern matters which could not have been addressed at the provisional statement stage, or - they reflect a change in the applicant's circumstances.

+In addition, this Licensing Authority may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters:

+- which could not have been raised by objectors at the provisional statement stage; - which in this Licensing Authority's opinion reflect a change in the operator's circumstances; or - where the premises has not been constructed in accordance with the plan submitted with the application.
+This must be a substantial change to the plan and this Licensing Authority notes that it can discuss any concerns it has with the applicant before making a decision.